ays37-prog/idm221-ays37/README.md

 - Github to save all versions, track history, and publically host.

 ## How to View
-Open 'index.html' in a browser, or visit my live site here:
+Open 'index.html' in a browser, or visit my live site here: ameliasuchanekportfolio.netlify.app